kodi73/SyncFolders/README.md

 ## Steps are:
 ### Install GSconnect extension from Gnome Extension Manager

-### Install KDEconnect application form the Play Store
+### Install KDEconnect application from the Play Store

 ### Pair and connect the phone and the laptop
 Note: You may need to install openssl in fedora to use GSconnect.